ballerina-attic/module-microsoftgraph/src/microsoft.onedrive1/Module.md

-This module allows users to connect to a Microsoft Office 365 Workbook located on Microsoft OneDrive.
+This module allows users to connect to Microsoft OneDrive and provides information on the files, which have been stored on OneDrive.

 # Module Overview
-This module contains operations to perform CRUD (Create, Read, Update, and Delete) operations on [Excel workbooks](https://docs.microsoft.com/en-us/graph/api/resources/excel?view=graph-rest-1.0) stored in Microsoft OneDrive.
+This module contains operations for accessing the items stored in OneDrive.

 ## Supported Operations
-- Open a workbook
-- Create a worksheet
-- Open a worksheet
-- Remove a worksheet
-- Create a table
-- Rename a table
+- Get an item from the root directory
-- Set a table header
+- Get an item from a non-root directory
-- Insert data into a table

 ## Compatibility
 |                     |    Version     |